it-guru/w5base/static/rssfeed/readme.txt

-This files are nessary for the itil::itstatus module
+This files are necessary for the itil::itstatus module